robocoppa/audrey_ai/README.md

 # Audrey — LangGraph Auto-Orchestrator

-A self-hosted AI orchestrator that routes requests to the best available model using a **fast-path / deep-panel** architecture.
-Runs entirely on your own hardware with [Ollama](https://ollama.com), supports cloud-bridged models, automatic tool calling via OpenAPI, and web search — all behind an OpenAI-compatible API.
+A self-hosted AI orchestrator that routes requests to the best available model using a **fast-path / deep-panel** architecture with agentic capabilities.
+Runs entirely on your own hardware with [Ollama](https://ollama.com), supports cloud-bridged models, automatic tool calling via OpenAPI, ReAct agent loops, planning, reflection, and web search — all behind an OpenAI-compatible API.

 ## Architecture